southsideringo/FFMETADATA2OGG/README.md

 and then change the part in double quotes to "*.txt", or whatever you prefer...

-I know there's not much to this, but I only pushed it up here to keep from destroying as i tinker with the local copy. lol.
+I know there's not much to this, but I only pushed it up here to keep from destroying it as I tinker with the local copy. lol.

 Plan to make it better over time. :-)